stevanStevic/Behavioral-Cloning/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road and driving laps in both directions.
-I've put emphasis on recovery maneuvers to try and keep vehicle on track better
+I've put emphasis on recovery maneuvers to try and keep vehicle on track better.

 For details about how I created the training data, see the next section.